-MSFW Outreach workers are Job Service (Wagner-Peyser funded) staff, and are assigned to Job Centers throughout the state of Wisconsin.
-All Job Service staff have opportunities to attend all the state provided trainings, conferences, local staff meetings, and are an integral part of collaborations, partner meetings, and activities and services provided at One Stop Job Centers.
+MSFW Outreach staff are staff members of DET/Job Service, and are located in Job Centers throughout the state of Wisconsin.
+As DET/Job Service staff, MSFW Outreach workers have the opportunities to attend all the state provided trainings, conferences, local staff meetings, and are an integral part of collaborations, partner meetings and activities, and activities and services provided at one stop Job Centers.